YanLipu/yanlipu/README.md

 - 📫 How to reach me **jylipu@hotmail.com**.

-- ⚡ Fun fact **I learned to drive in a Ford Verona 1992 at 12 years old**..
+- ⚡ Fun fact **I learned to drive in a Ford Verona 1992 at 12 years old**.

 <h3 align="center">Connect with me:</h3>
 <p align="center">